What are Solvents?

 In the 1970s and 80s the concern focused on the sniffing of glue but more recently inhaling aerosols, butane cigarette lighter refills and other products has become much more common.
 Some commentators have suggested that this trend from glue to gas has been one of the effects of the 1985 Intoxicating Substances (Supply) Act, designed to prevent shopkeepers selling glue to young people – and that this led to people inhaling more dangerous products.

-This Act is primarily aimed at irresponsible retailers, but it is difficult to prove that a shopkeeper knew the substances would be inhaled (unless a ‘sniffing kit’ – a small quantity of glue plus plastic bag as one item – is sold).
+This Intoxicating Substances Supply Act 1985 was primarily aimed at irresponsible retailers, but it is difficult to prove that a shopkeeper knew the substances would be inhaled (unless a ‘sniffing kit’ – a small quantity of glue plus plastic bag as one item – is sold).
 Thus, only relatively few prosecutions, 116 resulting in 64 convictions as of 2011, have been brought under this Act (the yearly breakdown can be found here).

 Scottish common law provides for a similar offence of ‘recklessly’ selling solvents to children knowing they are going to inhale them.